 - Tivoli Gardens

 Don’t be misled by the name.
 Tivoli is one of the oldest amusements parks worldwide.
 Rumor has it that Walt Disney was inspired by this park for his Disneyland.
 Throughout Christmas season Tivoli is just magical!
 You can expect carefully designed decoration, gorgeous light design, classical music concerts and an impressive variety of events along with the traditional amusement parks facilities such as roller coasters, wheels etc.!
-No doubt, Tivoli worth every penny!
+No doubt, Tivoli is worthy every penny!
 I have been to Copenhagen twice, in summer and in Christmas time, and my day at Tivoli was by far the most well-spent!

 - A night walk from the centre to the Little Mermaid

 This sounds like an outsider for Christmas season in cold Copenhagen but, in contrast to the Tivoli Gardens, here you will wander almost alone feeling the peaceful Christmas spirit that city can offer.
-You will start from the centre heading to the first stop, the Xmas Market in Nyhavn harbour (maybe the most traditional one!) where you can drink Glogg (the Danish equivalent to the mulled wine) and buy handmade products.
+You will start from the centre heading to the first stop, the Xmas Market in Nyhavn harbour (maybe the most traditional one!) where you can drink Glogg (the Danish equivalent to the mulled wine) and buy handmade local products.
 The buildings here are fantastic, right?
 Kastellet, the next stop, is located just 15 minutes on foot northern of Nyhavn.
 This is a nearly 400 years old star shaped(!) fortress which still serves army but it’s also open to the public , consisting of a park and two museums.
-Obviously throughout a night walk everything will be shut but this place is really atmospheric at this time… and maybe a bit scary!
+Obviously throughout a night walk everything will be shut but this place is really atmospheric at this time of the year… and maybe a bit scary!
 You can enter from the south gate and leave from the north one, where you will walk to the statue of the Little Mermaid… in the middle of nowhere!
 The mermaid is…little indeed and you may feel sorry reading her story as she has been vandalised in several cases!
 At the same time, you will admire her courage for standing here for over one century despite the hate actions against her.
 It’s a little girl after all, wish her Merry Xmas please!